Eleonor Bindman: Early life and education

-Bindman was born in Riga, Latvia and attended the Emīls Dārziņš Music School, studying piano with Rita Kroner, a Moscow State Conservatory alumna from the class of Teodor Gutman, an assistant of Heinrich Neuhaus.
+Bindman was born in Riga, Latvia and attended the Emīls Dārziņš Music School, studying piano with Rita Kroner, a Moscow Conservatory alumna from the class of Teodor Gutman, an assistant of Heinrich Neuhaus.

 After her family immigrated to the United States, she attended the High School of Performing Arts and was a full scholarship student of Lev Natochenny at Kaufman Music Center.
 She has a B.A. in Music from New York University and completed her MA in piano pedagogy at SUNY New Paltz under the guidance of Vladimir Feltsman.

 Career

 In 1991, Bindman gave her first recital, in the Merkin Concert Hall in New York.
 She has since performed throughout the United States and in other countries, in concerts with the National Music Week Orchestra, the Staten Island Symphony, the Hudson Valley Philharmonic, the New York Youth Symphony, and the Radio and Television Symphony Orchestra of Moscow, Russia.
 She has also performed works composed for her by Alexander Rom (Partita, 1998) and Sean Hickey (Hill Music: A Breton Ramble, 2002).